Midtown Global Market, 920 E. Lake Street, Minneapolis, MN 55407

 Cuddle In for Children’s Reading Circle:

-The Minnesota African American Heritage Museum and Gallery has been offering online story times by guest readers through their Virtual Storytelling videos.
+The Minnesota African American Heritage Museum and Gallery has hosted online story times by guest readers through their Virtual Storytelling videos.
 Local actress Ashawnti Sakina Ford reads Soulful Holidays by Ciara Hill.
 This rhyming book celebrates both Christmas and Kwanzaa.
 Watch the video here and check out the other Virtual Storytelling videos here.

 And watch Jaheem’s First Kwanzaa read by the author (and local youth), Zephaniah Martin.
 In 2021, at the age of 10, Martin wrote this book that honors cultural roots and introduces Kwanzaa to the reader.
 He was the 2021 winner of the youth writing competition by Planting People Growing Justice Leadership Institute.
 This annual contest is open to Minnesota kids ages 8-17 who are of African American descent.
 Learn more about Zephaniah Martin, Jaheem’s First Kwanzaa and the PPGLI Youth Writing Competition here.